-- SecureTek Cleantek's line of remote security services, being offered as a stand-alone system or integrated with our sustainable lighting products, is expected to drive higher utilization of existing assets and creating an exciting new recurring revenue stream for the Company.
+- International Expansion Expanding on our recent success with the first HALO sale in a geographic area historically not serviced by Cleantek, we see great opportunity diversifying Cleantek's geographic focus and customer base, including exploring opportunities outside of the North American market for rental and/or product sales. - SecureTek Cleantek's line of remote security services, being offered as a stand-alone system or integrated with our sustainable lighting products, is expected to drive higher utilization of existing assets and creating an exciting new recurring revenue stream for the Company.
 Utilizing our existing infrastructure, SecureTek is an accretive service offering and a great opportunity to expand our reach into the construction, mining, storage, agriculture, and other commercial markets, with minimal new capital investment. - Mobile GZeroE Adding to the fleet of ZeroE technology is our new waste-gas powered, wastewater treatment and dehydration system, or "GZeroE".
-GZeroE will utilize waste-gas as its primary energy source, allowing for deployment of the ZeroE system into areas without a wasteheat source while providing substantial ESG and cost benefits.
-This product is currently under construction and one unit will launch to the market in Q3 of this year to a growing backlog of interested clientele.
-Additional units will be based off customer demand and feedback.
+GZeroE will utilize waste-gas as its primary energy source, allowing for deployment of the ZeroE system into areas without a waste-heat source while providing substantial ESG and cost benefits.
+This product is currently under construction and the first system will launch to the market in late 2022 to one of a growing number of clientele who continue to express their interest.
+Additional units will be determined based off customer demand and feedback.